-To create a blank document from the documents page, click from the bar at the top of the page or below.
+To create a blank document from the document page, click from the bar at the top of the page or below.
 The Lucidchart editor will open up in a new browser window so you can start diagramming right away!

 To open the template gallery, click on one of the template categories or from the top bar or click next to